Television in the Republic of Ireland: Regulation

 In Ireland, the Commission for Communications Regulation regulates radio wave spectrum licensing, and since 1 October 2009 the Broadcasting Authority of Ireland regulates both public service broadcasters such as RTÉ, TG4 and commercial broadcasters.

 Digital terrestrial television

-On 17 March 2011 a public advertising campaign was launched to highlight the integration of digital terrestrial television within Ireland.
-Saorview, Ireland's national free-to-air digital terrestrial television (DTT) service, launched officially to the public in May 2011.
-The service initially aired services provided only by RTÉ, TG4 and TV3.
-Additional services such as a commercial DTT service were deferred until a later date.
-The BAI have since ended negotiations to find a suitable service provider for such content.

-Previously, service providers for the commercial DTT varied between 2008 and 2010.
+Between 2008 and 2010, service providers for the commercial digital terrestrial television (DTT) service varied.
 Negotiations between the three key players which included Boxer, OneVision (DTT), and Easy TV were deemed unsuccessful.
 Both Boxer and Onevision failed to sign-off an agreement between BAI and RTÉNL.
 Easy TV considered its position on the license offer put to it on 29 April 2010.
 The Easy TV consortium informed the BAI on 12 May 2010 that it was declining their offer to pursue negotiations regarding the Commercial DTT Multiplex Licence.